Over/Under Review: Growing Pains of Adolescence

 Nonetheless, at times if feels like Silver has tried to do too much within the 88-minute runtime of her debut film.
 Whether or not Sianni’s mother had cancer in real life, this addition feels out of place in Over/Under.
 Beyond an emotional scene between Stella and her father (Adam David Thompson), her mother’s cancer story is hardly acknowledged.
 Admittedly, Over/Under is not about Rachel Steinberg’s (Madeline Wise) battle with cancer, but when Stella is twelve, Rachel is suddenly cured and nothing more is said about it, making the whole arc seem out of place and underdeveloped.
 The same can be said for Violet’s parents.
 On the edge of divorce, their arguments cause Violet great distress.
 However, the parents come across as starkly two dimensional and fail to elicit any emotional response from the audience, making it difficult to sympathise with Violet and her familial struggles.

 Unfortunately, this leaves Over/Under feeling fractured and distracts from the issues felt universally by young girls, and instead makes some moments of Over/Under feel too personal.
 At times, it felt like if you weren’t specifically Silver or Rosenstock, you couldn’t relate to the characters who represent them.
-Nonetheless, Over/Under is overall a heart-warming and moving film that proves director Sophia Silver is one to watch, but as often is the case with directorial debuts, Over/Under feels like it needs some finer tuning.
+Nonetheless, Over/Under is overall a heart-warming and moving film that proves director Sophia Silver is one to watch, but as often is the case with directorial debuts, the film feels like it needs some finer tuning.

 Over/Under had its world premiere at the San Francisco Film Festival on Saturday, April 30, 2022.